ethersphere/bee/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: Use this template to create a new user story for in the sprint backlog
-title: Write the user story here
+title: Describe the user-story in a few key words
 labels: ''
 assignees: ''